kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 - [X] Other Field
   - pod.status.spec.resources[x]
-  - Inspect Cgroup Filesystem: cgroup fs for the pod will reflect the requests/limits at pod level in cpu.weight, cpu.max, memory.max cgroup files.
+  - Inspect Cgroup Filesystem: cgroup fs for the pod will reflect the requests/limits at pod level in `cpu.weight`, `cpu.max`, `memory.max`, and `memory.swap.max` cgroup files.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?